-Parents and friends of the school are always welcome to support the school by assisting or leading in areas of expertise or interest, whether through the curriculum within the school day, or for a short period as an after school club.
-The school always has an extensive range of after school clubs, run by parents, members of the community and staff, which enables a wider sharing of skills and interests, which have now been reinstated, following the COVID-19 pandemic.
+Parents/carers and friends of the school are always welcome to support the school by assisting or leading in areas of expertise or interest, whether through the curriculum within the school day, or for a short period as an after-school club.
+The school always has an extensive range of after school clubs, run by parents, members of the community and staff, which enables a wider sharing of skills and interests.

-We as a school work closely with local businesses, care homes, nurseries and schools in the area, as well as organisations such as Bothwell Horticultural Society, Bothwell Historical Society and Brighter Bothwell to enhance our children's experiences and strengthen community links.
-In order to develop our pupils' Skills for Learning, Life and Work, we engage with local businesses in our Health, Enterprise and World of Work Weeks.
+We, as a school, work closely with local businesses, care homes, nurseries and schools in the area, as well as organisations such as Bothwell Horticultural Society, Bothwell Historical Society and Brighter Bothwell to enhance our children's experiences and strengthen community links.
+To develop our pupils' Skills for Learning, Life and Work, we engage with local businesses in our Health, Enterprise and World of Work Weeks.

 We always welcome support from the wider community and are very grateful for the support already in place.
-Thank you parents and community members, you enhance our pupils' learning!
+Thank you, parents/carers and community members, you enhance our pupils' learning!